 About

-GoWell is a longitudinal research and learning programme, investigating the impacts of investment in housing and neighbourhood regeneration in Glasgow on the health and wellbeing of individuals, families and communities.
+GoWell was a longitudinal research and learning programme, investigating the impacts of investment in housing and neighbourhood regeneration in Glasgow on the health and wellbeing of individuals, families and communities.

-Launched in 2005, and planned as a ten-year programme, the study design allows us to examine a range of neighbourhood, housing and health-related factors before, during and after changes take place.
+Launched in 2005, and planned as a ten-year programme, the study design allowed us to examine a range of neighbourhood, housing and health-related factors before, during and after changes took place.

 Interventions

-Regeneration of these communities involves a range of interventions including:
+Regeneration of these communities involved a range of interventions including:

 - Housing improvements